 Italy's enchanting capital sits on the shores of the Tiber river and contains some of the world's most beautiful examples of Renaissance and Baroque art and architecture.
 It also offers some of Europe's finest cuisine, hottest nightlife and chicest shopping.

 Stay in Rome for a few days, experience modern life amid the ancient monuments and you'll soon understand why it's called the Eternal City.

-.
+Vatican City holds some of Rome's most notable cultural attractions, like St. Peter's Basilica and the Vatican Museums with the Sistine Chapel.
 On Sundays, often the Pope conducts mass in St. Peter's Basilica.
-Admission is free, but you need tickets
+Admission is free, but you need tickets.

 From the Colosseum, a short walk takes you to the Roman Forum, once the heart of Ancient Rome.
 The Pantheon, a building that dates back to roughly 128 AD and is one of the world's best preserved examples of ancient Roman architecture, is a 15-minute stroll from here.